 Light Or Modified Duty Overview

-If you are injured on the job and your doctor gave you a note with restrictions, your employer may offer you light or modified duty work.
+If you are injured on the job and your doctor gave you a note with restrictions, your employer may offer you light duty work.

 But what does that mean?
-What is light duty?
+What is considered light duty work?

 Light Duties Defined

 When used in regard to workers’ compensation law, the term ‘light duty’ has many meanings.
 The most common meaning of light duty refers to work that is physically or mentally less demanding than normal job duties on a temporary or permanent basis.

 Sometimes organizations refer to the term ‘light duty’ when an employee is exempt from performing job functions that they are unable to perform because of a disability. ‘light duty’ may also consist of particular positions that are less physically straining or mentally demanding, that were positions specifically created for the purpose of providing alternative work for employees who, oft due to physical or mental disability, are unable to perform some or all routine duties.

 The term ‘light duties’ is most often associated with the workers’ compensation law, and thus the first definition is the most frequent use of the term light duties.

 Light duty, as defined above, is a modified version of your old job or a completely different job, all based on the idea that it is physically or mentally less demanding than your normal job duties based on your disability or your work injury.
 The light duty jobs may consist of doing less physical labor, working slower, or working shorter hours, etc. Just a few examples of light-duty work include:

 - Supervising and reporting on job sites